-- (1) Information withheld by the CEO from the public under regulation 14(2) of the Regulations is to be- $\,$ - (a) identified in the agenda of a Council meeting under the item "Matters for which meeting may be closed"; - (b) marked "Confidential" in the agenda; and - (c) kept confidential by officers and members until the Council resolves otherwise.

-- (2) A member or an officer in receipt of confidential information under subclause (1) or information that is provided or disclosed during a meeting or part of a meeting that is closed to the public is not to disclose any of that information to any person other than another member or an officer to the extent necessary for the purpose of carrying out his or her duties. - (3) Subclause (2) does not apply where a member or officer discloses the information to his or her lawyer or government officer for the purpose of seeking advice in order to lawfully fulfil his or her role and responsibilities.
+- (1) Information withheld by the CEO from members of the public under the Regulations is to be- $\,$ - (a) identified in the agenda of a Council or committee meeting under the item "Matters for which meeting may be closed"; and - (b) marked "Confidential" in the agenda; and - (c) kept confidential by members and employees until the Council or Committee resolves otherwise. - (2) A member or an employee who has- - (a) confidential information under subclause (1); or - (b) information that is provided or disclosed for the purpose of or during a meeting, or part of a meeting, that is closed to the public, is not to disclose any of that information to any person other than another member or an employee to the extent necessary for the purpose of carrying out his or her duties. - (3) Subclause (2) does not prevent a member or employee from disclosing information- - (a) at a closed meeting; - (b) to the extent specified by the Council and subject to such other conditions as the Council determines; - (c) that is already in the public domain; - (d) to an officer of the Department; - (e) to the Minister; - (f) to a legal practitioner for the purpose of obtaining legal advise - (g) if the disclosure is required or permitted by law

-6.16 Recording of proceedings
+6.17 Recording of proceedings

 A person is not to use any electronic, visual or audio recording device or instrument to record the proceedings of the Council without the permission of the presiding member.
+Council will record the meeting for minute taking purposes only and cannot guarantee the accuracy or the quality of this recording and it cannot be assumed to be a complete record of proceedings.

-6.17 Prevention of disturbance
+6.18 Prevention of disturbance

-- (1) A reference in this clause to a "person" is to a person other than a member. - (2) A person addressing the Council shall extend due courtesy and respect to the Council and the processes under which it operates and shall comply with any direction by the presiding member. - (3) A person observing a meeting shall not create a disturbance at a meeting, by interrupting or interfering with the proceedings, whether by expressing approval or dissent, by conversing or by any other means. - (4) A person shall ensure that his or her mobile telephone or audible pager is not switched on or used during any meeting of the Council. - (5) A person shall not behave in a manner that is contrary to section 75 of The Criminal Code (WA).
+(1) A reference in this clause to a "person" is to a person other than a member.

+- (2) A person addressing the Council shall extend due courtesy and respect to the Council and the processes under which it operates and shall comply with any direction by the presiding member. - (3) A person observing a meeting shall not create a disturbance at a meeting, by interrupting or interfering with the proceedings, whether by expressing approval or dissent, by conversing or by any other means. - (4) A person shall ensure that his or her mobile telephone or audible pager is not switched on or used during any meeting of the Council. - (5) A person shall not behave in a manner that is contrary to section 75 of The Criminal Code.